dzackgarza/Notes/Obsidian/zettelkasten/Hochschild homology.md

 References: [topological Hochschild homology](topological%20Hochschild%20homology.md) | [cyclic homology](cyclic%20homology)

-When proving stuff about algebras -- try with polynomial algebras first, essentially the simplest case.
-Simplest coalgebra case: divided power algebras (also a Hopf algebra)

 # Hochschild Homology

-Reference: <a href="file:///home/zack/Dropbox/Library/Charles A. Weibel/An Introduction to Homological Algebra (489)/An Introduction to Homological Algebra - Charles A. Weibel.pdf#page=312">Chapter 9 of Weibel</a>
+> Reference: [Chapter 9 of Weibel](file:///home/zack/Dropbox/Library/Charles A. Weibel/An Introduction to Homological Algebra (489)/An Introduction to Homological Algebra - Charles A. Weibel.pdf#page=312)

 The Hochschild homology of an $R\dash R\dash$bimodule reflects some ring-theoretic stuff.
 For instance, $H_1(R,R)$ of a $k\dash$algebra $R$ is the module of differentials $\Omega_R/k$.
 If $Q\subseteq R$ then there is an algebraic decomposition of this homology that is analogous to the [Hodge decomposition](Hodge%20decomposition) in complex manifold theory.